 The NTSB also considers both steering and propulsion to be vital systems on a vessel, and, as such, should have an alarm that brings the operator's attention to the indicator in the event of critical failures.
 The same level of safety (that standards and requirements for steering deviation alarms provide) should also apply to propulsion deviations.
 And in the case of cycloidal propulsion, like on the Andrew J. Barberi, because the system combines both steering and propulsion, failures could result in loss of both steering and propulsion control.
 The NTSB therefore recommends that the Coast Guard require new-construction U.S.-flag passenger vessels with controllable pitch propulsion, including cycloidal propulsion, to be equipped with alarms that audibly and visually alert the operator to deviations between the operator's propulsion and steering commands and the actual propeller response.
-The NTSB further recommends that the Coast Guard, where technically feasible, require existing U.S.-flag passenger vessels with controllable pitch propulsion, including cycloidal propulsion, to be retrofitted with alarms that audibly and visually alert the operator to deviations between the operator's propulsion and steering commands and the actual propeller response.
+The NTSB further recommends that the Coast Guard, where technically feasible, require existing U.S.-flag passenger vessels with controllable pitch propulsion, to be retrofitted with alarms that audibly and visually alert the operator is propulsion, to be retrofitted with alarms that audibly and visually alert the operator is propulsion, and steering commands and the actual propulsion, to be retrofitted with alarms that audibly and visually alert the operator is propulsion, to be retrofitted with alarms that audibly and visually alert the operator is propulsion, and steering commands and the actual propulsion, to be retrofitted with alarms that audibly and visually alert the operator is propulsion and steering commands and the actual propulsion, to be retrofitted with alarms that audibly and visually alert the operator to deviations between the operator's propulsion and steering commands and the actual propulsion.